In Britain, protests over the death of George Floyd revive memories of others killed by police

 Duggan was 29-year-old black man who was shot dead by an unidentified Metropolitan police officer in Tottenham, North London, during his attempted arrest on Aug 4, 2011.
 While protests were initially peaceful, the days that followed saw some of the most extensive rioting in modern British history.

-“The images of violence — with hundreds of youths looting shops, setting businesses ablaze and clashing with police in almost a dozen neighborhoods — deeply shocked Londoners, dealing the city an enormously damaging blow,” The Post’s Anthony Faiola wrote at the time.
+“The images of violence — with hundreds of youths looting shops, setting businesses ablaze and clashing with police in almost a dozen neighborhoods — deeply shocked Londoners, dealing the city an enormously damaging blow,” The Washington Post’s Anthony Faiola wrote at the time.
 The unrest soon spread to other cities, including Birmingham and Manchester.

-Then-Prime Minister David Cameron faced pressure to bring in the army, as police reported nearly 3,000 arrests and five deaths in connection with the nationwide rioting — a trajectory of events with which today’s protesters have found resonance.
+Prime Minister David Cameron faced pressure at the time to bring in the army, as police reported nearly 3,000 arrests and five deaths in connection with the nationwide rioting — a trajectory of events with which today’s protesters have found resonance.

 Police claimed they believed Duggan was carrying a gun and acted in self-defense at the time, while his grieving family have always maintained he was executed.
 Last year, the family settled their damages claim against the police force for an undisclosed figure.

-“Instead of putting my son on trial they shot him, not once but twice,” Duggan’s mother Pamela told the Guardian in 2014 after an inquest into his death ruled he was lawfully killed, although the jury found that while he may have been armed earlier he was unarmed and surrounded by police officers when he was shot.
+“Instead of putting my son on trial they shot him, not once but twice,” Duggan’s mother, Pamela, told the Guardian in 2014 after an inquest into his death ruled he was lawfully killed, although the jury found that while he may have been armed earlier he was unarmed and surrounded by police officers when he was shot.

 “My son was a living human being until the police got hold of him,” she said.

-On Wednesday, British police issued a statement saying they stood with those “appalled” by the death of George Floyd, and that “justice and accountability should follow.”
+On Wednesday, British police issued a statement saying they stood with those “appalled” by the death of Floyd, and that “justice and accountability should follow.”
 In the statement, constables across the country acknowledged that “policing is complex and challenging and sometimes we fall short."

-On social media, critics of the police responded with the names of some of the people who have died in police custody in the U.K, including Duggan, Christopher Alder, Sarah Reed and Sheku Bayoh.
+On social media, critics of the police responded with the names of some of the people who have died in police custody in Britain, including Duggan, Christopher Alder, Sarah Reed and Sheku Bayoh.

 Activists also invoked the name of Sean Rigg, who died in 2008 after he was restrained by police officers and put face down into the prone position for seven minutes.